Motivic sheaves revisited: Effective motivic sheaves

+of motivic sheaves constructible with respect to $\Sigma$.
+We define the subcategory of motivic local systems as

+The image of $\M_{ls}(S,R)$ under $R_B$ is contained in the category of local systems in the usual sense.

-\begin{remark} Let us compare the story so far with what was done in \cite{arapura}. \begin{enumerate} \item In the earlier paper, $\M(S)$ was not considered; $\cM(S)$ was constructed in a single step.
+\begin{rmk} Let us compare the story so far with what was done in \cite{arapura}. \begin{enumerate} \item In the earlier paper, $\M(S)$ was not considered; $\cM(S)$ was constructed in a single step.
 This required a more complicated definition of $\Delta(S)$, where objects had an extra paramater, and there was an additional set of morphisms.

-\item Another change in the definition of $\Delta(S)$ is to require that pairs have the base change property rather than the stronger condition that they be controlled.
-This condition is used later for the existence of inverse and direct images ((P5) and theorem \ref{thm:image}).
-One could drop the condition completely, and everything else should work.
+\item Another change in the present definition of $\Delta(S)$ is to require that pairs have the base change property rather than the stronger condition that they be controlled.
+This condition is used later for the existence of inverse and direct images (\eqref{eq:pullback} and theorem \ref{thm:leray}).

 \item In \cite{arapura}, we only considered the case where $R$ was a field.
 There $\cM(S)$ had coefficients in $\Q$.